How I Met George Burns

 In the 1980s I met Movie Star, TV Star, Entertainer, Comedian and All-Around Legend George Burns at Caesars Palace in Las Vegas.
 He was signing his book, “Gracie: A Love Story,” and as the Assistant to the Entertainment Director of the Las Vegas SUN, I went to greet him and have a chat.

 My department did the SUN newspaper advertising for Caesars, and we wanted to give the red carpet treatment to this comedy legend.
+We had been informed rather late that he was having the book signing, so we grabbed what we needed for the interview, including the newspaper photographer, and dashed out to the Las Vegas Strip and the magnificent Caesars Palace.

 The Caesars staff were their usual courteous and amenable folks and made sure to provide a comfy spot for him to do his autographing.
 Of course, he was also appearing there in two shows a night.
 The man was a machine who never stopped!